 Note that the product of $f$ and $g$ has form

 Thus, to show the statement of the Lemma is true, we need only show that for each $k$, there is some nonzero combination of coefficients from $g$ and $f$ with corresponding degree adding to $k$.
-Given that $g$ alternates and $f$ is nonalternating, and all coefficients are non-negative, this problem equates to the following: Given the sets of non-negative integers $\mathcal{F}=\{n,n-1,\ldots, m+1,m\}$ and $\mathcal{G}=\{v,v-2,\ldots , u+2,u\}$, for every integer $k$ with $m+u \leq k \leq n+v$, can we find a sum of an element $i\in \mathcal{F}$ and an element $j \in \mathcal{G}$ such that $i+j=k$?
-The answer to this problem is yes as every number can be written as a sum of an odd and an even number.
+Given that $g$ alternates and $f$ is saturated, and all coefficients are non-negative, this problem equates to the following: Given the sets of non-negative integers $\mathcal{F}=\{n,n-1,\ldots, m+1,m\}$ and $\mathcal{G}=\{v,v-2,\ldots , u+2,u\}$, for every integer $k$ with $m+u \leq k \leq n+v$, can we find a sum of an element $i\in \mathcal{F}$ and an element $j \in \mathcal{G}$ such that $i+j=k$?
+The answer to this question is yes, as we can generate every number from $m+u$ to $n+v$ as